JohnLBoHo/mot-cert-support-app-csharp/README.md

 This project is a simple time sheet manager application.
 It allows users to log in to the application and add time sheet entries.
 Users can log in as either standard or admin users with admin users being able to create new timesheets, users and view reports.

 ## Getting Started
+Download and install GitHub for Windows Desktop, create an account and login.
+Fork and clone the mot-cert-support-app-csharp and modify the README file.

 ### Prerequisites
 To build and run this project you will require the following: